GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Conclusion

 \section{Conclusion}

-In this paper, we introduce GOT-10k, a large-scale tracking dataset with an unprecedentedly wide coverage of real-world moving objects.
-GOT-10k collects over 10,000 videos of 563 object classes, and annotates 1.5 million tight bounding boxes manually.
-We first describe the construction of GOT-10k, showing how the diversity and quality are ensured in our collection and annotation stages.
+In this paper, we introduce GOT-10k, a large, high-diversity, and \textit{one-shot} tracking database with an unprecedentedly wide coverage of real-world moving objects.
+GOT-10k collects over 10,000 videos of 563 object classes and annotates 1.5 million tight bounding boxes manually.
+It is also the first tracking dataset that follows the \textit{one-shot protocol} to promote generalization in tracker development.
+We first describe the construction of GOT-10k, showing how diversity and quality are ensured in our collection and annotation stages.
 Then we present the principle we follow and the analytical experiments we carry out for the establishment of an efficient and relatively unbiased evaluation platform for generic purposed trackers.
 Finally, we train and evaluate a number of recent tracking approaches on our dataset and analyze their results.
 We show the major challenges of generic object tracking in real-world unconstrained scenarios and discuss the impact of training data on tracking performance.
-We believe GOT-10k will provide a platform for training and principled evaluation of deep trackers, as well as guide research on generic object tracking.
+We hope GOT-10k will spawn new research in the field of generic object tracking and beyond.

 \ifCLASSOPTIONcaptionsoff

 \fi